Information-Thermodynamic Bound on Information Flow in Turbulent Cascade: Numerical simulation

-\paragraph*{Numerical simulation.}\parhyphen[0pt] We here numerically illustrate the main result by estimating the LR.
-We set $N=22$ and $n_f=1$ to ensure that the external force acts only on 0th and 1st shells of the total 23 shells.
-The values of the external force and the other parameters are chosen following~\cite{bandak2021thermal,bandak2022dissipation} so that the achieved Reynolds number ($\mathrm{Re}$) and the ratio of the thermal energy to the kinetic energy at the Kolmogorov dissipation scale are both comparable to the typical values in the atmospheric boundary layer, i.e., $\mathrm{Re}\sim10^6$ with $k_{\mathrm{B}}T/\rho u^2_\eta\sim10^{-8}$, where $u_\eta:=(\varepsilon\nu)^{1/4}$ denotes the characteristic velocity at the Kolmogorov dissipation scale.
-To investigate the Reynolds number dependence of the LR, we have also performed a simulation for a low Reynolds number, $\mathrm{Re}\sim10^5$, by setting $N=19$.
-For both $N=19$ and $22$ cases, we have used $N_{\mathrm{samp}}=3\times10^5$ samples in the following averaging and estimation.
-Further details of the numerical simulation are given in~\cite{Note3}.
+To investigate the Reynolds number and temperature dependence of the information flow, we consider three different cases as listed in Table \ref{table: three cases}.
+In Case I, we set $N=22$ and $n_f=1$ to ensure that the external force acts only on the 0th and 1st shells of the total 23 shells.
+In choosing the parameter values, we note that the presence of thermal fluctuations introduces another dimensionless quantity $\theta_\eta:=k_{\mathrm{B}}T/\rho u^2_\eta$ in addition to the Reynolds number $\mathrm{Re}$.
+Here, $u_\eta:=(\varepsilon\nu)^{1/4}$ denotes the characteristic velocity at the Kolmogorov dissipation scale, and thus the dimensionless temperature $\theta_\eta$ is the ratio of the thermal energy to the kinetic energy at the Kolmogorov dissipation scale.
+Then, the values of the external force and the other parameters are chosen following Refs.~\cite{bandak2021thermal,bandak2022dissipation} so that the achieved Reynolds number $\mathrm{Re}$ and the dimensionless temperature $\theta_\eta$ are both comparable to the typical values in the atmospheric boundary layer, i.e., $\mathrm{Re}\sim10^6$ and $\theta_\eta\sim10^{-8}$.
+In Case II, we set $N=19$ so that the achieved Reynolds number is lowered to $\mathrm{Re}\sim10^5$ while leaving the other parameter values unchanged.
+In Case III, we consider the standard deterministic case by setting $T=0$ ($\theta_\eta=0$) while leaving the other parameter values unchanged.
+In all three cases, we have used $N_{\mathrm{samp}}=3\times10^5$ samples in the following averaging and estimation.